-Mobile application security professionals following best practices for OWASP security testing now have a new resource to enhance their efficiency.
-As part of a series of updates to the OWASP MASVS and OWASP MSTG, the OWASP Mobile Project recently released a new fully automated version of its OWASP Mobile Security Checklist with a streamlined design.
+Mobile application security professionals following best practices for OWASP Mobile Application Security Testing now have a new resource to enhance their efficiency.
+As part of a series of updates to the OWASP MASVS and OWASP MASTG, the OWASP Mobile Application Security Project recently released a new fully automated version of its OWASP Mobile Application Security Checklist with a streamlined design.
 The checklist eases the compliance process for meeting industry-standard requirements from early planning and development to mobile application security testing.

 Checklists are an essential resource in security testing. – Carlos Holguera, NowSecure

 Abundant OWASP Mobile Resources

 OWASP, an international non-profit organization, focuses on improving application security by giving developers and security teams the resources they need to build secure software.
 The foundation’s Mobile Security Project classifies mobile security risks and provides developmental controls to reduce their impact or likelihood of exploitation.
 (Consult the NowSecure resource, An Essential Guide to the OWASP Mobile Application Security Project, for advice about building and running a risk-based mobile application security program.)

 The OWASP Mobile Application Security Project offers a trifecta of complementary resources for mobile application security: the OWASP Mobile Application Verification Standards (MASVS), the OWASP Mobile Application Security Testing Guide (MASTG) and the OWASP Mobile Application Security Testing Checklist.
 The three work together to promote strong mobile application security.

 The MASVS outlines the definitive standard for mobile app security.
 Mobile app owners, architects and developers consult the MASVS to build security by design and security professionals rely on the MASVS to establish a security baseline for all mobile apps and test them consistently.

 The MASVS covers eight domains that address the mobile attack surface:

 - V5: Network Communication